What you should do to ensure email deliverability with SendGrid

 Reference: Official Documentation

-Configure this from Settings > IP Addresses.
+Set this up from Settings > IP Addresses.

 With SendGrid's shared IP, other users' sending quality might affect your emails.
 With a dedicated IP, your reputation is determined solely by your sending behavior.